Welcome to the Book to Action 2021 Toolkit

-Please include the following statement with links embedded, when appropriate, in your promotions.
+Please include the following statement in your promotions.
 Available below in English and Spanish.
 Tiny font okay.

 Book to Action is a program of the California Library Association, supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.

 De Libro a Acción es un programa de la Asociación de Bibliotecas de California, apoyada enteramente o en parte por el Instituto de Servicios Bibliotecarios y de Museo de Estados Unidos conforme a lo dispuesto por la Ley de Servicios Bibliotecarios y Tecnología, administrada en California por la Bibliotecaria del Estado.

 - Follow and tag @CaliforniaCenterfortheBook on Facebook and Instagram

 - For Facebook events, please add California Center for the Book as a co-host so we can re-share

 - Use the English hashtag #BookToAction